zalyoung/gitlab-handbook/content/handbook/customer-success/professional-services-engineering/education-services/ilt-labs/gitlabsecurityessentialslab1.md

 1. Review the vulnerabilities shown in the MR.

 1. For now, we will merge these vulnerabilities so we can demonstrate other security features.
-In most cases however, you would aim to resolve the issues here
+In most cases however, you would aim to resolve the issues here.

 1. Return to your merge request.